Flotomate/product_docs/source/admin/admin-organization.rst

 Location
 ========

-You can add your business location/locations in Flotomate along with the time zone/zones. :ref:`business hours <business hours>` are auto configured based on the time zone of each location.
+You can add your business location/locations in Motadata along with the time zone/zones. :ref:`business hours <business hours>` are auto configured based on the time zone of each location.